Dima-369/ubuntu-uptime-menu-indicator/README.md

-# Elementary OS Python3 script to log and display today's uptime
+# Python3 script to log and display today's uptime

+For Elementary OS and Ubuntu.

 Displays today's uptime with Gtk's AppIndicator3 library and displays a warning icon once a certain amount of hours (by default 5) are exceeded.

 ## Notes

 * Use the `ubuntu` branch if you want to use it there.
 It uses different icons because the 1px transparent icon shifts the menu bar noticeably while it is barely visible on Elementary OS
-* Previously, this script calculated the times based on `last` but I had a lot of crash reasons in my log
-  * Now, every 60 seconds using `GLib.timeout_add_seconds(60, self.handler_timeout)` a variable is incremented and written to the `total_today_time` file
+* Because of many crash reasons in my `last` log, every 60 seconds using `GLib.timeout_add_seconds(60, self.handler_timeout)` a variable is incremented and written to the `total_today_time` file to track the uptime
   * This also means that the script has to be kept running to log the uptime and very likely does not work for laptops
 * If you want to adjust the limit, change `today_hour_limit` in `main.py`